 But this is not the whole story.
 To be certain, the northmen who went on such raids were harsh warriors taking plunder from often defenseless peoples.
 They did not, however, form the entirety of the culture of Old Norse speakers.
 Not every speaker of Old Norse was termed a víkingr; and often when the term is applied, it has more the connotation of 'free enterpriser' than 'cutthroat pirate'.
 Archaeology rounds out the picture, showing that the part of Scandinavian culture not engaged in foreign raids was in places tied to the land, and more often centered on trading.
 Presumably it was the search for new trade routes which impelled Scandinavians to push into eastern Europe, laying the foundations for the cultures mentioned in the earliest Russian documents.
 Scandinavians prospered along such trade routes, the wealthiest evidently in Gotland.
 These Gotlanders were themselves wary of pirating, since most of the treasures unconvered by archaeologists come from hidden stashes deliberately buried by the foot of trees or near large rocks.

 Of course it is the literature of Old Norse itself which finally rounds out the cultural picture.
 The literature is voluminous, and the lengthy sagas often mention a bold víkingr and his exploits.
 They tout manly virtues, extol armed combat, and laud rash and rowdy behavior.
 But most of these stories were written over a century after the viking raids ceased to dominate the concerns of other Europeans.
-Though the writing style of many sagas is matter-of-fact, it must be borne in mind that it is being written for a nobility which is sometimes more attached to political intrigue and literary pasttimes than to pillaging and plundering.
+Though the writing style of many sagas is matter-of-fact, it must be borne in mind that it is being written for a dispersed group of rural aristocrats sometimes more attached to political intrigue and literary pasttimes than to pillaging and plundering.
 It is uncertain how much of the heroic actions are to be attributed to historical fact, and how much to the romanticizing tendencies of the authors.
 Poetry, by contrast, does seem to date back to the period of the viking raids.
 And it may be telling that sagas often portray great warriors simultaneously as great poets.
 In fact, some of the Scandinavian poetry is more technically and metaphorically complex than anything else produced in Europe at the time.

 Such a tripartite division unfortunately oversimplifies the situation.
 There seem to be several points of convergence between branches, so that it is difficult to maintain a view of early division and subsequent isolation.
 For example, Old Norse and Gothic show a common innovation within the Germanic family, whereby medial jj and ww are both sharpened (to ddj and ggw in Gothic, to ggj and ggw in Old Norse).
 Likewise both retain -t as a marker of the second person singular past indicative.
 These might be considered indications of a close affinity between the East and North branches of Germanic.